Honor-and-Valor/Guild-Code/README.md

 ### §6.
 Breaking the chain that binds
 While Blizzard does maintain a Terms of Service agreement with all its players and a "Social Contract" that vaguely defines behaviors and actions that will prompt their attention when reported to them, this does not mean that they know the members of this guild better than its Commanders do or that they have the resources to properly adjudicate and prosecute violations of their policies.

-Should a member of this guild suffer any damages by another member of this guild that is simultaneously in violation of both a Blizzard policy and the Code of Honor and Valor, the guild asserts the prerogatives of:
+Should a member of this guild suffer any damages by another member of this guild that is simultaneously in violation of both another authority's policy and the Code of Honor and Valor, the guild asserts the prerogatives of:
-* treating of the matter first (i.e. the victim must report the matter to the Corps of Commanders before Blizzard); and,
+* treating of the matter first (i.e. the victim must report the matter to the Corps of Commanders before any other authority); and,
-* treating of the matter finally (i.e. the victim must secure permission from the Corps of Commanders to notify Blizzard of any matters the Corps of Commanders has already considered, whether or not the offender was actioned by the guild in any way).
+* treating of the matter finally (i.e. the victim must secure permission from the Corps of Commanders to notify any other authority of any matters the Corps of Commanders has already considered, whether or not the offender was actioned by the guild in any way).

 The members of this guild by way of accepting an invite agree to submit all disputes arising under this section to arbitration by the Corps of Commanders, but shall have the privilege of appealing the decision of the same once per arbitration to the Council of Veterans.
 The privilege of arbitration and the appeal thereof shall survive dismissal subsequent to having been found guilty of violating this section and includes the possibility of the reversal of any punitive action taken by the guild which is reversible.
 No member of this guild shall challenge the guild's jurisdiction or venue as provided in this section before any other authority.

-The only exception to this regulation is a response to a violation of the Blizzard policy which:
+The only exception to this regulation is a response to a violation of another authority's policy which:
 * represents an egregious danger to the victim which is incipient or so imminent that the guild cannot respond in an adequately timely manner;
 * represents a threat incommensurate to the guild's enforcement capability (e.g. a real-life, physical danger); or,
 * also constituted a violation of any provision of any federal law or regulation of the United States of America at the time the violation was committed.